sayedulabrar/event-management-app/README.md

 - **Enable/Disable Users**: Admins can enable or disable users to control their login access.

 ### Notifications
+## **UNIQUE FEATURE**
 - **Local Notifications**: Users receive a reminder notification 10 minutes before an event starts.
+It uses background task management to set reminder notifications when the admin adds a new event.
+It's a better alternative to cloud functions requiring users to pay every month.
-- **Push Notifications**: Sends notifications to all users when a new event is added by an admin.
+- **Push Notifications**: Sends notifications to all users when an admin adds a new event.

 ### Authentication